ligato/docs/docs/user-guide/concepts.md

 /vnf-agent/vpp1/config/vpp/v2/interfaces/loop1
 ```

-If the object is `read only`, then `/config/` is replaced by `/status/` in the key prefix.
+If the object is `read only`, then `/config/` is replaced by `/status/` in the key.

 An example of a long form key in action is shown in [section 5 of the Quickstart Guide][quickstart-guide-keys].
-A VPP loopback interface with the value of an IP address is inserted into an etcd KV data store.
+A VPP loopback interface configured with an IP address is inserted into an etcd KV data store.

 ```
 $ docker exec etcd etcdctl put /vnf-agent/vpp1/config/vpp/v2/interfaces/loop1 \
 '{"name":"loop1","type":"SOFTWARE_LOOPBACK","enabled":true,"ip_addresses":["192.168.1.1/24"]}'
 ```
-Note that the value of `loop1` is the `<name>` of the interface.
+As this example employs a long form VPP interface key, we define `loop1` as the `<name>` identifier.
+The microservice label is `vpp1`.

 Keys can also be distinguished by the composition of the identifier.